 iii.
 Grey-box testing

-When combined, black and white-box testing techniques give rise to the grey-box testing process.
+When combined, black-and-white-box testing techniques give rise to the grey-box testing process.
 It is applied during the software testing process.
-By employing this strategy, you can evaluate a software program or application while knowing only a part of its underlying workings.
+By employing this strategy, you can evaluate a software program or application while knowing only some of its underlying workings.

 5. What is a test plan, and what does it include?

 A well-written test plan document detailing the scope and activities of software testing is necessary for the project’s success.
 Essentially, a test plan is an ongoing document that the testing manager monitors and controls.
-It essentially acts as a blueprint outlining the who, what, when, how, and other details of the complete testing procedure.
+It essentially outlines the complete testing procedure’s who, what, when, how, and other details.